swt30/thesis/chapters/06-application/06-application.md

 We can also explore the phase structure of the planet using the method I described in @sec:phase-structure-and-migration.
 [@Fig:gj1132b-phases] shows how the phase structure and temperature of the planet varies as the water fraction is increased.
 If GJ 1132b's water layer is the same mass fraction as the Earth's, then the water layer is most gaseous.
-But if it is more than the Earth's water fraction then it could transition to supercritical fluid or plasma deeper within the planet.
+But if it has more than the Earth's water fraction then it could transition to supercritical fluid or plasma deeper within the planet.
 The water--silicate interface is also pushed to higher pressures down into the planet as the water mass fraction increases.

 ![